yugabyte/yugabyte-db/docs/content/preview/api/ysql/the-sql-language/statements/ddl_create_table.md

 #### Multiple Identity Columns

-PostgreSQL & YugabyteDB allow a table to have more than one identity column.
+PostgreSQL and YugabyteDB allow a table to have more than one identity column.
 The SQL standard specifies that a table can have at most one identity column.

 This relaxation primarily aims to provide increased flexibility for carrying out schema modifications or migrations.